Amplexor/oxygen-asd-s1000d/README.md

 ## Warranty

 No warranty of any kind is provided.
+You can however open issues in GitHub to suggest fixes, evolutions, ask questions, report errors.

+# Copyright and licence

+Copyright 2018-2019 AMPLEXOR

+This project is licensed under [Apache License 2.0](LICENSE.txt)